nextflow-io/nextflow/docs/config.rst

 registry            The registry from where Docker images are pulled.
 It should be only used to specify a private registry server.
-It should NOT include the protocol prefix i.e. ``http://``. fixOwnership        Fixes ownership of files created by the docker container. engineOptions       This attribute can be used to provide any option supported by the Docker engine i.e. ``docker [OPTIONS]``.
+It should NOT include the protocol prefix i.e. ``http://``. fixOwnership        Fixes ownership of files created by the docker container. engineOptions       This attribute can be used to provide any option supported by the Docker engine i.e. ``docker [OPTIONS]``. mountFlags          Add the specified flags to the volume mounts e.g. `mountFlags = 'ro,Z'`
 ================== ================

 The above options can be used by prefixing them with the ``docker`` scope or surrounding them by curly